WillerZ/neoPIxel/README.md

 1. [Enable the SPI master driver](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md)
 2. Connect the MOSI pin (pin 19 on the P1 header) to the neopixel chain control input.
-3. Not used yet, but I plan to connect the MISO pin (pin 21 on the P1 header) to the neopixel chain control input.
+3. Connect the MISO pin (pin 21 on the P1 header) to the neopixel chain control output.
+This is only required if you want the `countPixels()` API to work.
 4. Give your neopixels an adequate power supply.
-I have found that the +5V pin from the Raspberry Pi is enough for small numbers of neopixels.
+I have found that the +5V or +3.3V pins from the Raspberry Pi are adequate for small numbers of neopixels.
 5. Make sure that the Raspberry Pi and the neopixels share a common ground.

 ## Project Design

-This (ab)uses one of the SPI buses on the Raspberry Pi to produce the signal pattern that the neopixels require.
+This (ab)uses one of the SPI buses on the Raspberry Pi to produce the signal pattern that the neopixels expect.

 ## Signaling in theory